What Is A California Noncompete Agreement?

 Our law firm has gained national recognition and reputation for success in employment law cases.
-If you have questions about a California noncompete agreement, an employment attorney from the Law Offices of Kesluk, Silverstein & Jacob can help with a free initial consultation.
+If you have questions about a California noncompete agreement, an employment attorney from the Kesluk, Silverstein, Jacob & Morrison, P.C. can help with a free initial consultation.

 When is a California Noncompete Agreement Legal?

 In California, legal noncompete agreements typically only apply to business owners who wish to sell their companies.

 For employees wishing to move from one company to another, noncompete agreements cannot stop you from leaving your old company.
 The also cannot prevent you from being hired at a new one.
 However, there are California employment laws in place to prevent you from using confidential information or trade secrets after you leave a job.
 If you sign an agreement not to use your employer’s trade secrets, then that contract is probably enforceable by law.

 What Should I Do If I Signed a Noncompete Agreement?

 Noncompete agreements are usually unenforceable in California, but many companies try to find ways around these state laws.
 If a company has locations nationwide, for example, they may try to enforce non-compete agreements from a completely different state.
 Some companies will also try to include specific locations in their non-compete agreements.